 Looking for a treadmill to use walking, instead of running?
 You needn't spend an arm and a leg, or waste unnecessary space storing a larger machine, then.
 The proof?
 The CITYSPORTS Folding Motorised Treadmill is great for walking and it'll slide under your sofa after use.
 While it doesn't have any handles so it should be used with caution – don't you go sprinting! – it is a total bargain and ticks every box for walkers who may not be able to spend as long as they would like outside their home right now.
 It also has a top speed of 6kph.

 What reviewers love

 This treadmill is praised by reviewers for its convenience size-wise.
-There are lots of comments on the treadmills sturdiness – as well as how easy it is to use thanks to the remote control that comes with.
-It's also apparently quiet when in operation, for if you are using while working or watching TV, and there are several comments on its easy to see display which sits by your feet.
+There are lots of comments on the treadmills' sturdiness – as well as how easy it is to use thanks to the remote control that comes with it.
+It's also apparently quiet when in operation, for if you are using it while working or watching TV, and there are several comments on its easy to see a display that sits by your feet.

 With an incline range almost double that of some of our other picks, this treadmill is perfect for replicating the feel and benefits of hill-walking or all-terrain running, and the range of 40 different programmes also helps keep things varied.
 It also has an impressive top speed of 20kph.